Sanjeevkumar555/Covid-19-detection/README.md

+## Covid-19-detection

+**Objective** : To correctly label a person as Covid+ based on their symptomps and demographics.

 * **Data collection** : Dataset available from Kaggle entitled “COVID-19 Symptoms and Presence”.
 This dataset has 20 attributes that are possible factors related to acquiring the virus, and 1 class attribute that determines the presence of